How Much Does A Typical Filipino Noche Buena Cost?

 If food was Christmas, this would probably be it.
 With its heterogeneous flavor and a colorful looking mixture of ingredients, it’s practically the item on the menu that screams “Christmas.”
 It’s sweet, chewy, and has a silky texture – makes for a perfect Christmas dessert.

 |Ingredients for 1 kg||Average price|

-While not everything on this menu may make it to your table, it’s safe to say that we put a lot of effort into preparing for Noche Buena.
+Not everything on this menu may make it to your table, but it’s safe to say that we put a lot of effort into preparing for Noche Buena.
 Whether it’s with a sizable lechon on the table or not, it will still cost us a lot of money.